devopsdays/devopsdays-web/content/events/2017-singapore/program/andrew-clay-shafer.md

 How can our mindsets, skillsets and toolsets accommodate change without being overwhelmed or falling behind?

-This talk will explore the most successful patterns that have emerged with an attempt to make these strategies for change more direct and actionable.{{< event_link page="program" text="view full program" >}}
+This talk will explore the most successful patterns that have emerged with an attempt to make these strategies for change more direct and actionable.

+{{< event_link page="program" text="view full program" >}}